spfrommer/ragdoll-data-pipeline/README.md

 This repository contains the dataset collection pipeline for the paper "Ranking Manipulation for Conversational Search Engines."
+This is distinct from our [main experimental repository](https://github.com/spfrommer/ranking_manipulation).

 The `dataset` directory contains the collected URLs for each product category (`latest.csv`) along with URLs from various stages of processing.

-The final dataset used in the experiments is a curated subset with exactly 8 pages per product category.
-Please see the [main experimental repository](https://github.com/spfrommer/ranking_manipulation) for access instructions.
+The final RAGDOLL dataset used in our experiments is a curated subset with exactly 8 pages per product category.
+Please find this subset in the [main experimental repository](https://github.com/spfrommer/ranking_manipulation).
+This repository strictly pertains to the data collection pipeline and the complete set of product URLs we have indexed.

 Required packages: